zzalscv2/FFEA/INSTALL.md

 There is a list of ` cmake ` ` [OPTIONS] ` later in this section.
 Our favourite option is to specify the installation directory, since the default (/usr/local/) may not be available if you do not have administrator privileges.
-You should also tell cmake to use a Python 2.7.X executable if it isn't already the system default (/usr/bin/python), so that ffeatools can be imported into Python correctly:
+You should also tell cmake to use a Python 2.7.X interpreter if it isn't already the system default (/usr/bin/python), so that ffeatools can be correctly imported into Python:

      cmake ../ffea -DCMAKE_INSTALL_PREFIX=$HOME/softw/ffea -DPYTHON_EXECUTABLE=/usr/bin/python2.7